AlbertoRigon/Learning_from_Networks/README.md

-# Twitch Gamers Social Network Graph Analysis
-In this repository you can find the results for the **centralities** in the `ResultsCentralities` folder (notice that for the approximated centralities, we have also indicated the number of iterations used to compute them in the filename), the **clustering coefficients** in the `ResultsCC` folder and the **motifs** in the `ResultsMotifs` folder.
-We also provide a script `Project_LFN.py` that allows you to test all our methods.
-Nevertheless, we below there are the instructions on how to import the library that contains all the functions in order to try it out.
-Notice that these implementations are designed to work on `networkx` graphs.
-In this repository you can also find a `.pdf` file called `Project_contributions.pdf` which contains the detailed contribution of each member of the group on the project.
+# Learning from Networks
+This repository contains a project developed together with [Luca Scattolaro](https://github.com/LucaScattolaro) and [Alessandro Chimetto](https://github.com/ChimeBello) for the Learning from Networks 2021/2022 course attended at Università degli Studi di Padova.
+My main contribution is the `ApproximatedCentralitiesLibrary.py`.

 ### Graph Library
-Graph Library is defined in `graphLibrary.py`.
-It contains all the methods to compute the centralities, the clustering coefficients and the motifs plus some helper functions that allow to draw a graph, save the results in a `.csv` file or produce a ranking of scores (e.g. for the centralities).
-To import the library into your code, just write:
+**Graph Library** is defined in `graphLibrary.py`.
+It contains all the methods to compute centralities, clustering coefficients and motifs plus some helper functions that allow to draw graphs, save the results in a `.csv` file or produce a ranking of scores (e.g. for the centralities).
+To import the library:
 ```
 import graphLibrary as gl
 ```